 - The effectiveness of the advisory and regulatory framework is partially dependent on the ability of what we have termed the core policy community to coordinate its policy formation activities.
 At present those activities are fragmented.
-A single administrative unit should be given the responsibility and the power to enable (a) cross-departmental coordination and (b) explicit linkage with the appropriate advisory/regulatory bodies. - The four elements of open governance listed in the 1999 Review (streamlined processes, enhanced public consultation, broadened committee membership, and transparency) provide a convenient means for the evaluation of the framework's progress.
-Drawing on the evidence of this project, in 2004 the HGC should introduce a five year review of progress towards open governance with reference to itself, its associated committees and the core policy community of human genetics. - Given the emergent role of bioethics as a source of regulatory expertise and legitimation, as the responsible strategic body the HGC should formally reflect on the role of bioethics at the international, European and national levels and consider how best to integrate it into its own operation and the committees under its aegis.
+A single administrative unit should be given the responsibility and the power to enable (a) cross-departmental coordination and (b) explicit linkage with the appropriate advisory/regulatory bodies. - Interception of the framework's progress.
+Drawing on the evidence of this project, in 2004 the HGC should introduce a five year review of progress towards open governance with reference to itself, its associated community of human genetics. - Given the emergent role of bioethics as a source of regulatory expertise and legitimation, as the responsible strategic body the HGC should formally reflect on the role of bioethics at the international, European and national levels and consider how best to integrate it into its own operation and the committees under its aegis.

-The variable access to the advisory and regulatory framework accorded to different policy networks is a continuing source of political tension.
+• The variable access to the advisory and regulatory framework accorded to different policy networks is a continuing source of political tension.
 Efforts should be made to ensure that the full range of networks are engaged in the regulatory policy process particularly with regard to building a stronger culture of exchange between the civil service and the advisory groups.
 Such a development may also offset the scepticism among policy networks regarding the continuing influence of industry.